nickmeldrum/site-seed/README.md

 ## Defects/debt:

+ * have added the webpack build into the nginx dockerfile - but there is a better approach described in the answer here that we should move to: [https://stackoverflow.com/questions/46191955/how-to-structure-an-nginx-docker-container-and-the-build-of-the-assets-it-serves/46195926#46195926](https://stackoverflow.com/questions/46191955/how-to-structure-an-nginx-docker-container-and-the-build-of-the-assets-it-serves/46195926#46195926)
  * the nginx prod config - it should only allow serving static files from /assets and /static - is that happening?
  * get self-signed cert creation/installation instructions correct [https://www.hackzine.org/using-https-with-self-signed-certificate-in-nginx.html](https://www.hackzine.org/using-https-with-self-signed-certificate-in-nginx.html)
    * problem is our current one isn't trusted from a trusted CA authority I think?